nikitavoloboev/data/programming-languages/go/go-libraries/go-libraries.md

 - [bolter](https://github.com/hasit/bolter) - View BoltDB file in your terminal.
 - [pg_query_go](https://github.com/lfittl/pg_query_go) - Go library to parse and normalize SQL queries using the PostgreSQL query parser.
 - [SQLBoiler](https://github.com/volatiletech/sqlboiler) - Tool to generate a Go ORM tailored to your database schema.
+- [sqlmw](https://github.com/ngrok/sqlmw) - Provides an absurdly simple API that allows a caller to wrap a database/sql driver with middleware.

 ## ML